 false, but change it to

-true — this is really important to prevent your server leaking private information.
+true — this is really important to prevent your server from leaking private information.

 server should be